-The purpose of the Reinert Center Fellowships is to create mutually-beneficial partnerships between Center staff and SLU faculty, to foster collaboration among SLU faculty on topics related to teaching and learning, and to enhance/supplement existing Center programs and resources.
+The purpose of the Reinert Center Fellowships is to create mutually-beneficial partnerships between Center staff and SLU faculty, to foster collaboration among SLU faculty from across the University on topics related to teaching and learning, and to enhance/supplement existing Center programs and resources.
 Additionally, these fellowships provide an opportunity for SLU faculty to deepen their understanding of and involvement with the Reinert Center and for the Center to better understand the pedagogical needs and interests of SLU faculty.

-SLU faculty members who have a full-time, permanent teaching appointment in any academic department of the University, and who have (or will have) completed a minimum of 2 years of teaching at SLU by the beginning of the Fellowship term are eligible to apply.
+SLU faculty members who have a full-time, permanent teaching appointment in any academic department of the University, and who have (or will have) completed a minimum of two years of teaching at SLU by the beginning of the Fellowship term are eligible to apply.

 Fellowships generally occur over the course of a single academic year.
 Depending on the scope and nature of a given project, fellowships may be renewable for one additional year.